* Sharp rise in German sentiment data boosts euro

 * Italian political worries take a backseat for now

-NEW YORK, Dec 11 The euro rose across the board
+NEW YORK, Dec 11 The euro rose for a second

-toward the currency while investors steered clear of the U.S.
+currency while investors steered clear of the U.S. dollar ahead

-dollar before a Federal Reserve meeting on monetary policy.
+of a Federal Reserve decision on monetary policy.

 Traders said the euro could make further gains, especially

-against the dollar, if the Fed signalled more aggressive
+against the dollar, if the Fed signaled more aggressive

 quantitative easing in the near term.